yale-cpsc-419-25sp/ButterRush/README.md

 Example User Login:
 username: “ayak”
 password: “12345678”
-*NOTE: You may have to first create an account in order to login as a student.*
+*NOTE: You may have to first create an account in order to login as a user.*

 Changing opening hours is a feature available in the Account tab on the buttery side

 Issues to Address/Implement in the Future:

-- Somewhere along our branch merging, the funtionality of the Buttery Order queue broke.
-Currently, when the buttery marks an item as Ready, the order disapears from the queue rather than remain on the queue with a "Mark as Picked Up" option.
-We will fix this in the next version!
+- There is a slight bug with marking ingredients as out of stock.
+Right now, when an ingredient is marked as in stock, we mark the menu item as "available" without checking if its other ingredients are still out of stock.